You’ll find me in a bit of a haze this week but I’m here with soft and crunchy gluten free sprinkle cookies!

 When the butter has soften and fluffed with the sugar, add the whole egg, egg yolk, and vanilla extract.
 Whip it up to combine.

-I used King Arthur Flour’s Measure for Measure Blend for this recipe.
+I used King Arthur Flour’s Measure for Measure Blend for these gluten free sprinkle cookies.
 Use whatever gf flour you like, and add 1/4 teaspoon of xanthan gum if your mix doesn’t include it.

 Baking soda, baking powder, cream of tartar and salt round out the dry ingredients.

 Use a spatula to stir into a thick batter.

 Once the dry ingredients are thoroughly combined, pour in the crisp cereal.

 Dollop cookie dough by the two tablespoonful and roll into balls.